programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 activity: acquiring
 topics: [api]
-abstract: "In this lesson, you’ll learn how to use python with the Zotero API to interact with your Zotero library.
-The Zotero API is a powerful interface that would allow you to build a complete Zotero client from scratch if you so desired."
+abstract: "In this lesson, you’ll learn how to use python with the Zotero API to interact with your Zotero library."
 next: creating-new-items-in-zotero
 categories: [lessons, api]
 ---